-- 9.7.1 The Human Resources Director, jointly with the Finance Director is responsible for: - a) Ensuring compliance with the guidance issued by the Health Workforce and Performance Directorate in the situations described above. - b) Ensuring that detailed, accurate costings are produced showing the impact of any instances of early retirement/redundancy on the financial performance of the Board.
+The Director of Workforce, jointly with the Finance Director is responsible for:

+- a) Ensuring compliance with the guidance issued by the Health Workforce and Performance Directorate in the situations described above. - b) Ensuring that detailed, accurate costings are produced showing the impact of any instances of early retirement/redundancy on the financial performance of the Board.